-These are some notes from NFL Hall of Fame Coach Bill Walsh’s book on leadership entitled “The Score takes care of itself.”
-I think they are very worthy of consideration as you assemble and teach the standards that you expect for your team.
+These are some notes from Bill Walsh’s book on leadership entitled “The Score takes care of itself.”
+I think they are very worthy of consideration as you assemble and teach the standards that you expect for your basketball program.

 His belief is that organizational ethics are crucial to the ultimate and ongoing success of a team.
 “Good talent with bad attitude equals bad talent.”

 The dictates of the leader’s personal beliefs should become the characteristics of the team.
 His or her philosophy is the single most important point on a leadership compass.
 It is a blueprint for what should be done, when it should be done, and why it should be done.

 These are the basic characteristic of attitude and action that Bill wanted to instill: